liquibase/liquibase-contribute-site/docs/code/api/configuration-configurationvalueprovider.md

 ### Auto-Registration

-If the value provider should be [dynamically discovered](../architecture/service-discovery.md), it must have a no-arg constructor and be registered in `META-INF/services/liquibase.configuration.ConfigurationValueProvider`.
+If the value provider can be [dynamically discovered](../architecture/service-discovery.md), it must have a no-arg constructor and be registered in `META-INF/services/liquibase.configuration.ConfigurationValueProvider`.

 If it will be created programmatically by an integration, it can accept required fields in the constructor and should **_NOT_** be registered.